giladaya/acetube/README.md

 Client for joint radio station
-Create as part of a hackathon
+Created as part of a hackathon

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).